Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 * string

 ### Permissions
-Whilst getStorageInitialised returns false - only the owner can change data (call functions).
+Whilst the storageInitialised flag is false - only the owner can change data (call set functions).
-When it returns true - only the contract address can change data (call set functions);
+When it is true - only the contract address can change data (call set functions);

 Binding the storage to a contract address:
 * The owner of eternal storage: